J. R. Ewing: Original series

 Bobby spent his time alternating between Southfork and Ewing Oil, and was Jock's favorite son.
 This made J.R. enormously determined to impress Jock, but despite his huge success in the oil business, J.R. was never able to overcome Jock's favoritism for Bobby.
 This led to a rivalry between them in childhood that continued as they grew up, especially when Bobby married Pamela Barnes (Victoria Principal, briefly Margaret Michaels), who was a member of the Ewings' rival family.
 The legendary Barnes-Ewing feud began in the 1930s between Jock and Pam's legal father Digger (Keenan Wynn, originally David Wayne) after their partnership in the oil business dissolved due to Digger's alcoholism and resentment.
 Jock had earlier married Digger's girlfriend, Eleanor Southworth, which had caused a dent in their relationship prior to the big schism.
 The feud continued on decades later with J.R. and Digger's son Cliff (Ken Kercheval).

 In 1971, J.R. married Sue Ellen Shepard (Linda Gray), a former "Miss Texas".
 Their marriage became increasingly turbulent with J.R. ignoring her first with Ewing Oil then philandering with other women.
 By the late 1970s Sue Ellen had become an alcoholic.
 They divorced in 1981 only to remarry in 1982 and divorce again in 1988.
-In 1989 Sue Ellen moves to London with her new lover Don Lockwood (Ian McShane), they marry in 1991.
+In 1989, Sue Ellen moved to London with her new lover Don Lockwood (Ian McShane); they married in 1991.

 J.R. had two wives and three children during the show's run.
 His eldest son, James Richard Beaumont (Sasha Mitchell), was by an off-screen affair with Vanessa Beaumont (Gayle Hunnicutt) which occurred in the 1960s but was only brought to knowledge in 1989.
 His second and most favored son was John Ross Ewing III (Omri Katz) from his first wife Sue Ellen, born in 1979.
 His third son was with his second wife Cally (Cathy Podewell) born in 1991, however, Cally didn't give birth until after leaving Dallas.

 J.R. also initially believed he was the father of Christopher Ewing (Joshua Harris, originally Eric Farlow), the son of his sister-in-law and former mistress Kristin Shepard (Mary Crosby), but it was later revealed J.R. was not the father Jeff Farraday was.
 Christopher was adopted by Bobby and Pam.
 In addition to that, J.R.'s second wife Cally and his illegitimate son James successfully plotted to gain revenge on him.
 After JR kicked Cally off of Southfork he checked into a sanitarium in order to get Clayton Farlow's sister, Jessica Montford, to sign over voting rights in WestStar stock to him.
 Unbeknownst to him, James and Cally managed to get his release papers from his lawyer, Walter Berman.
 James pretended to be his lawyer and ultimately left him in the sanitarium.
 Cally eventually freed him.
 This was the start of what would eventually be a year where J.R. lost everything.